kshitij-vashisth/project_platformer/Readme.md

 # Game Project Overview: Retro-Inspired 2D Action Platformer

+<kbd>New Update: Game is now called Kermitted!
+New updated footage available for viewing below</kbd>

 This project is a **retro-inspired 2D action platformer** built from scratch using **Godot Engine**.
 The game combines **fast-paced gameplay**, **tight controls**, and **modern mechanics** with a **gritty, nostalgic edge**.

 Currently, the game features **basic mechanics** and **limited levels**, but they work much smoother, emphasizing **precise movement** and **fluid traversal**.
 This remake aims to expand upon the original experience and provide a **dynamic, evolving platforming journey** with new mechanics, levels, and narrative content over time.